oracc/oracc-rest/README.md

 ## Setting up the server

-To enable the search endpoints described above, the Flask server must also be started.
+To enable the search endpoints described below, the Flask server must also be started.
 To do this, from the top-level directory do:
 ```
 export FLASK_APP=app.py